aeyobd/dwarfs/thesis/introduction.md

 Dwarf galaxies host, in many ways, the most extreme galactic environments in the universe.
 These little galaxies are typically defined to fainter than the LMC or SMC [$M_V \gtrsim -18$, e.g. @mcconnachie2012, @hodge1971].
-As the smallest class of galaxies, dwarfs are the most numerous galaxies in the universe.
+As the smallest class of galaxies, dwarfs are the most numerous galaxies.
 Dwarf galaxies are highly *dark-matter dominated*, with mass to light ratios sometimes exceeding 100 to 1000 $M_\odot/ L_\odot$.
 Because of their small total masses, many dwarf galaxies are *quenched*, with little to no recent star formation.
 Their stellar populations are *relics* from the early universe, consisting of many of the oldest and most metal poor stars.
-Understanding the properties of dwarf galaxies thus has relevance across astronomy, from cosmological structure formation on the smallest scale to extremely metal-poor stellar populations to chemical evolution to galactic dynamics.
+Understanding the properties of dwarf galaxies thus has implications across astronomy, from cosmological structure formation on the smallest scale to extremely metal-poor stellar populations to chemical evolution to galactic dynamics.
 Of the classical dwarfs, the Sculptor and Ursa Minor dwarf spheroidal galaxies stand out with a more extended density profile relative to an exponential, hinting at tidal effects.
 As a case study in tidal effects and our understanding of dwarf galaxy formation and evolution, we aim to understand the dynamical history of these galaxies.

 In this section, we first describe the observational history of dwarf galaxies, what *Gaia* is and how this telescope has changed our understanding of the local group, the present state of dwarf galaxy knowledge, and why Sculptor and Ursa Minor stand out.
-We then describe the role of dwarf galaxies in cosmology, their formation and our current theory of hierarchichal structure formation.
+We then describe the role of dwarf galaxies in cosmology, their formation and our current theory of hierarchical structure formation.
 We later discuss idealized simulations, tidal effects, break radii, and recent developments in tidal simulations.
 Finally, we provide a roadmap to the thesis as a whole at the end of this section.